Managing Your State Fellowship

 What are the allocation amounts for my fellowship?

 The California Sea Grant program at UC San Diego administers the overall award of $53,976 (based on a 12-month period) per fellow, as of 2022.
-Of this amount, the California Sea Grant program provides $51,504 ($4,292/month) for stipend and health insurance for the twelve-month assignment.
-Additional funds of $2,472 to cover travel for any California Sea Grant coordinated state fellow in-person meeting and other fellowship related travel.
+Of this amount, the California Sea Grant program provides $51,504 ($4,292/month) for stipend and health insurance for the twelve-month assignment. $2,472 is available to cover travel for any California Sea Grant coordinated state fellow in-person meeting and other fellowship related travel.
 Additional travel associated with the fellowship may be covered by the host agency at the agency’s discretion.